Surgical team in action during a procedure in a modern operating room setting

 Alcohol has a similar sedative effect, suppressing our central nervous system.
 It disrupts how our body absorbs anesthesia, which could make some drugs ineffective.
 As a result, the anesthesiologist might have to use a higher dosage, which can increase the risk of cardiac events, especially if we already have heart problems.

-Furthermore, since both alcohol and anesthesia can cause nausea and vomiting, taking them together increases our risk of aspiration (inhaling vomit), which can cause pneumonia nad even potentially be fatal.
+Furthermore, having alcohol before anesthesia is dangerous since both can cause nausea and vomiting.
+Taking them together increases our risk of aspiration (inhaling vomit), which can cause pneumonia and even potentially be fatal.

 Overwhelms Our Liver